>>> def simple_coroutine(): # (1)

 Basic behavior of yield from

-in six points in the Proposal section.
+The approved version of PEP 380 explains the behavior of yield from in six points in the Proposal section.
 Here I reproduce them almost exactly, except that I replaced every occurrence of the ambiguous word "iterator" with "subgenerator" and added a few clarifications.
-Let’s start with the four points that are illustrated by coroaverager3.py
+Let’s start with the four points that are illustrated by coroaverager3.py in Example 17:

 -